davetron5000/naildrivin5.com/_posts/2022-10-28-how-i-use-tachyons-for-css.md

 One benefit of Tachyhons-like frameworks is that you don't have to create a named component or semantic class for everything you want to style.
-If you only ever need a padded box with a grey roudend border one time in your app, you can just create it directly:
+If you only ever need a padded box with a grey rounded border one time in your app, you can just create it directly:

 ```html
 <div class="pa2 ba br3 b--gray">